The D.A.'s Man

 The D.A.'s Man is an American television crime drama, produced by Jack Webb, that aired on NBC from January 3, 1959, to August 29, 1959.

+Premise

 The central character, who went by the single name Shannon, was a private detective who worked for the Manhattan district attorney.

-The program was based on the book The D.A.'s Man by Harold Danforth and James B. Horan, an autobiographical account of Danforth's law enforcement career, which won the Edgar Award for Best Fact-Crime Book awarded by the Mystery Writers of America.
-When the TV series based on the book aired, Danforth served as the program's police technical advisor, while Horan served as an associate producer and also contributed several scripts to the series.
+Topics that Shannon investigated included hijacking rings, narcotics, prostitution, and other illegal activities that provided money to the underworld.
+His investigations led him to use "a variety of guises to ferret out criminals".